EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## Unsynched home directories

-For most back-ends, your home directory is common to both the Open OnDemand host and the back-ends so your directories and files on the Open OnDemand host, and changes to these, are reflected on the back-ends and vice-versa.
+For most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so your directories and files on the Open OnDemand VM, and changes to these, are reflected on the back-ends and vice-versa.

-However, you may have access to back-ends where your home directory is not common to both the Open OnDemand host and the back-end i.e., you have unsynched, separate, home directories on each host.
+However, you may have access to back-ends where your home directory is not common to both the Open OnDemand VM and the back-end i.e., you have unsynched, separate, home directories on each VM.

-Currently, the back-ends where home directories are not common to both the Open OnDemand host and the back-ends are as follows:
+Currently, the back-ends where home directories are not common to both the Open OnDemand VM and the back-ends are as follows:

 * Superdome Flex, shs-sdf01.nsh.loc.
-* DataLoch hosts, dap-gpu01.nsh.loc, dap-2021-009.nsh.loc, dap-2022-028.nsh.loc.
+* DataLoch VMs, dap-gpu01.nsh.loc, dap-2021-009.nsh.loc, dap-2022-028.nsh.loc.

 When using such back-ends, your `ondemand` directory, and so your job files, are automatically copied, to the back-end when you submit a job.
 How to enable this is described in the following section on [Enable copy of `ondemand` directory to a back-end](#enable-automated-copy-of-ondemand-directory-to-a-back-end).

-If your job creates files on the back-end, then there is no automatic copy of files from these back-ends back to the Open OnDemand host.
+If your job creates files on the back-end, then there is no automatic copy of files from these back-ends back to the Open OnDemand VM.
 You will have to log into the back-end to view your files - see [Log into back-ends](./ssh.md).

 ### Enable automated copy of `ondemand` directory to a back-end

-To enable Open OnDemand to automatically copy your `ondemand` directory to a back-end where your home directory is not common to both the Open OnDemand host and the back-end, you need to set up a passphrase-less SSH key between the Open OnDemand host and the back-end.
+To enable Open OnDemand to automatically copy your `ondemand` directory to a back-end where your home directory is not common to both the Open OnDemand VM and the back-end, you need to set up a passphrase-less SSH key between the Open OnDemand VM and the back-end.

 !!!
 Note

-    Setting up SSH keys does **not** need to be done for back-ends where your home directory is common to both on the Open OnDemand host and the back-ends.
+    Setting up SSH keys does **not** need to be done for back-ends where your home directory is common to both on the Open OnDemand VM and the back-ends.

-Set up a passphrase-less SSH key between the Open OnDemand host and the back-end:
+Set up a passphrase-less SSH key between the Open OnDemand VM and the back-end:

 1. Select **Clusters** menu, **Open OnDemand host Shell Access** option.
 1. A new browser tab with an SSH session to the back-end on which the job is running will appear.